Bottle labels vs can labels?

 Combining Printed Cans with Printed Labels

-The “problem” with printed labels and beer cans is that the labels can only be applied to the central label panel and not over the “lip” at both the top and bottom of the can.
+The “problem” with printed labels and beer or wine cans is that the labels can only be applied to the central label panel and not over the “lip” at both the top and bottom of the can.
 It’s therefore a little tricky for brands to create the look of a fully printed can using adhesive labels alone.
 A number of the breweries of whom we have worked with have chosen print their brands main messaging and colours on cans; cans that can then ultimately used across the entire product range and then differentiated their brews with multi-versioned label printing on a transparent polypropylene material.
 By doing so, the brewer benefits from the lower costs per unit when printing cans and the flexibility of digital label printing.

 Why not print on the actual cans?